vikash/api-mocker/README.md

 ## Mocking an API
+Install the binary using: `go install github.com/vikash/api-mocker@latest`.
+Once installed, it can be executed by simply typing `api-mocker` in terminal as long as `$GOPATH/bin` is added to `$PATH`.

 A json structure for a model needs to be written.
 Some samples are written in the `models` folder.
 By default, this projects is reading the definitions from `./models` folder.
 Server starts on port 8000.